Winning combination of fine food and stylish accommodation

 Open all year

 There’s an easy-going mix of chic and contemporary design with a nod to times past in this thriving hostelry at the heart of the old town.
-It’s worth the stroll from the harbour or the resort’s beaches to discover this solid granite-built, late-Georgian building, where local art works vie for attention with local cider, Cornish beers and a great menu inspired by the wealth of the county’s larder.
-A sample lunch menu includes panko-breaded king prawns, fish, Thai salad and sweet chilli sauce; Tribute beer-battered fish ‘n' chips; and home-cooked honey-roast ham, free-range eggs and chips.
-A chalkboard holds much additional promise.
-Some of the stylish bedrooms have views to Carbis Bay.
+It’s worth the stroll from the harbour or the beaches to discover this late-Georgian building, where local art works vie for attention with local cider, Cornish beers and a great menu.
+Lunch might be Tribute beer-battered fish ‘n' chips; or home-cooked honey-roast ham, free-range eggs and chips.